-The University of South Alabama Medical Center (USAMC) and Children's and Women's Hospital have advanced imaging available.
+The University of South Alabama Medical Center, USA Children's & Women's Hospital, and the USA Health Strada Patient Care Center have advanced imaging available.
 A combined positron emission tomography / computerized tomography scanner (PET CT) is an integral part of our Mitchell Cancer Institute.

 Magnetic resonance imaging (MRI) is available for evaluation throughout the body, including magnetic resonance angiography (MRA) and venography (MRV).
 These two imaging techniques provide a less invasive method for screening and detecting vascular abnormalities, including aneurysms (weakening and out-pouching of the arteries or veins) or vessel narrowing (stenosis).

 Additional imaging modalities include computerized tomography (CT) scanning, ultrasound, and mammography, all of which are performed with the latest techniques.

 Conventional imaging, such as contrast studies with barium for evaluation of the GI tract as well as plain films are also readily performed on both an inpatient and an outpatient basis.